mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 - Simplification of the migration process, by providing pluggable AST transformation rules, depending on the deprecations and the breaking changes introduced by the framework.
 - [Tool for reverse engineering](https://github.com/mgechev/ngrev) of Angular applications through source code visualization.

-[ngrev](https://github.com/mgechev/ngrev) is already useful, however, I wanted to go one step further and provide a more fun demo.
-That's why for [ngconf](https://ng-conf.org/), I developed an "unconventional compiler" which from an Angular application produces a Minecraft-like WebVR.
+[ngrev](https://github.com/mgechev/ngrev) is already quite useful, however, I wanted to go one step further and provide a more fun demo.
+That's why for [ngconf](https://youtu.be/tBV4IQwPssU?t=15m19s), I developed an "unconventional compiler" which from an Angular application produces a Minecraft-like WebVR.
 The VR is produced by the following rules:

 - The virtual world corresponds to the entire application, composed by the Angular modules.
 - Each module is represented by a "garden".